Keyboard shortcuts

 Software Architects

-• Prevent architectural drift through automated validation
+• Prevent drift through automated gates

 • Document decisions with ADRs (Architecture Decision Records)